veikkonyfors/blog/_posts/2022-03-21-measurement-problem-explained.md

 ## Measurement problem explained

+### Possibly fake news!
+Superposition misunderstood so far.
+Under construction per new understanding of superposition.

 One of the great mysteries in quantum mechanics is called 'Measurement Problem': a quantum system looses it's superposition if it is observed in any sense.
 Let's have a closer look on this.

 A [quantum object](https://veikkonyfors.github.io/blog/2022/04/16/quantum-objects.html), like a photon, is normally in a state called superposition in respect to any of it's properties, e.g. location.